 Facebook – follow, share and view the conversations on the campaign on our dedicated Facebook page.

-We announce three new opportunities to find out more about the campaign and have your say.
+We gave you three opportunities to find out more about the campaign and have your say.

 1. Saturday 10th October 10am to 12pm – Potton Town councillors are holding a drop in surgery at the Coach House (inside if wet).
 You can talk to them about any local issues, but they will be happy to explain Potton Town Council’s position on the hall and the consultation.